 There are plenty of stereotypes about what kind of videogames different nations make.
 From the USA, you get explosions and Hollywood bombast.
 Germany gives us micromanagement.
 England's the home of the quirky.
 And France?
 Along with Japan, it's where the weirdness comes from.
 Case in point: Little Big Adventure—or Relentless: Twinsen's Adventure, as it was called in the US.

 What's so strange about it?
 Everything.
 The rabbit people living alongside cloned elephants who shoot knock-out bombs from their trunks.
 A hero called Twinsen on a quest to save the world of Twinsun, no matter how confusing that is.
 You can even—on second thought, forget that stuff.
-All you need to know is that the series' main villain is a twisted scientific dictator named Dr. FunFrock and you can
+All you need to know is that the series' main villain is a twisted scientific dictator named Dr. FunFrock.
+The rest?
+Merely detail.

 Welcome to Zeelich

 While it's nowhere near as freeform, there's a distinct Zelda vibe to LBA2's world.
 It's soft-shaped, with lots to poke and prod at, a steady stream of new toys like jetpacks and buggies to play with, scenery that dispenses coins, and a genuine sense you're exploring a world built with love.
 Like many sequels, it makes excellent use of familiar ground to let you see how things have changed, from Twinsen's now peaceful village on the once-fortified Citadel Island to a return trip through the dungeon called the Temple of Bu.
 But soon enough, you're jetting off to a new world entirely: the gas planet of Zeelich.